£14.99 – £28.49

 Traditionally, Cannabis is not a household crop of the Naga, unlike their neighbours such as the Meitei and Bengalis.
 Naga communities appear to have begun cultivating ganja comparitively recently, in response to increased demand from lowland Indian communities during nineteenth-century economic expansion into Assam.

 Compared to Bengali or Manipuri ganja, the crude Naga ganja was thought by the ninteenth-century British to be a “jungle product”.
-There is a degree of truth to this, in so far as Naga farmers are said to sometimes allow feral stands of Cannabis to establish themselves in the highlands.
+There is a degree of truth to this, in so far as Naga farmers are said to sometimes allow stands of ruderal Cannabis to naturalize in the highlands.
 By comparison, the more sophisticated methods employed by Meitei ganja farmers would not allow weedy populations to affect cultivated crops.
 That said, if some Naga fields are crop–weed complexes, this may explain their hardiness and diversity.

 NOTE: Seeds now exhibiting 95% germination rates.
 2 for 1 offer still stands on all Ukhrul packs.